Neil Robertson: Personal life

-Robertson was born in Melbourne, Australia, to Ian Robertson and Alison Hunter.
-He has a younger brother, Marc Robertson, a former snooker amateur and current professional pool player.
+Robertson was born on 11 February 1982 in Melbourne, Victoria, Australia.
+He has a younger brother, Marc Robertson, a former snooker amateur who became a professional pool player.
 Robertson attended Norwood Secondary College in Ringwood.
-He is now based in Cambridge, England, and practises at WT's Snooker and Sporting Club in the city.

-Robertson has two children with his Norwegian wife Mille Fjelldal, whom he met in 2008 and married in August 2021.
-Fjelldal had been due to give birth to the couple's first child while Robertson was playing in the 2010 World Snooker Championship final, but their son was not born until a few days later.
+As of 2020, he reportedly lives in Cambridge, England, and practises at WT's Snooker and Sporting Club in the city.
+He has two children with his Norwegian wife Mille, whom he met in 2008 and married in August 2021.
+Mille had been due to give birth to the couple's first child while Robertson was playing in the 2010 World Snooker Championship final, but their son was not born until a few days later.
 Robertson has spoken publicly about supporting his wife through her struggles with anxiety and depression, while also acknowledging how these issues affected his commitment to professional snooker.

 Robertson has been a vegan since 2014.
 He began to pursue a plant-based diet following advice from fellow snooker professional Peter Ebdon, as well as his own research into vegan athletes.

 He was an avid gamer, but gave up the hobby in 2017, believing he had a video game addiction and that it was affecting his snooker form.
 He revealed that he sometimes stayed up all night playing them and was very tired the following day, negatively affecting his snooker practice.
 Robertson described himself as "two months sober" in April 2017 and explained "I just get too hooked on them."

 Robertson plays Warhammer 40,000 and said in an interview in 2024 that he has taken part in tournaments, including the Leeds Grand Tournament the previous year.
 Robertson has also described that he could spend thirty hours painting a miniature and has also said that he once won an award for best painted army at the London Open.

-Robertson is an association football fan, and supports Chelsea.
-In 2017, he was reportedly friends with former England and Chelsea footballer John Terry.
+He is also an association football fan, and supports Chelsea.
 Robertson also enjoys Australian rules football and supports Collingwood.

-On 26 January 2025, Robertson was awarded the Medal of the Order of Australia.
+On 26 January 2025, Robertson was awarded the Medal of the Order of Australia (OAM) for services to snooker.